-Perched just above the Sunset Strip, this landmark boutique hotel was first built in 1929 and is modeled after the Château d’Amboises in the Loire Valley, France.
-Steeped in celebrity scandal, this grand hotel has housed entertainment’s biggest names since Hollywood’s Golden Age.
-The château features a heated outdoor pool surrounded by lush gardens, nine Spanish cottages and four private bungalows, all designed by mid-century architect Craig Ellwood.
-The indoor suites are extremely private and well maintained with 24-hour room service.
-You can sip handcrafted cocktails at the hotel bar or dine at the château’s restaurant among Hollywood’s elite.
+Perched just above the Sunset Strip, this landmark boutique hotel was first built in 1929 and is modeled after the Château d’Amboise in the Loire Valley, France.
+Steeped in celebrity scandal, the Chateau Marmont has housed entertainment’s biggest names since Hollywood’s Golden Age.
+The hotel features a heated outdoor pool surrounded by lush gardens, nine Spanish cottages, and four private bungalows, all designed by mid-century architect Craig Ellwood.
+The indoor suites are extremely private and well-maintained with 24-hour room service.
+You can sip handcrafted cocktails at the hotel bar or dine at the restaurant among Hollywood’s elite.

 A mix of class and quirk, Mondrian LA is a modern high-rise with a whimsical design twist.
 The building’s signature 30ft (9m) mahogany doors, Lucite indoor swing, and mushroom-shaped reception desk accentuate this through-the-looking-glass concept.
 With floor-to-ceiling windows and bamboo flooring, this West Hollywood hotel’s suites feature flat-screen TVs disguised as mirrors.
 The sun-drenched rooftop pool provides underwater music and unparalleled city views.
 At night, the poolside patio becomes Skybar, an LA hotspot for pumping DJ sets and buzzing dance parties.